LukeShortCloud/rootpages/src/openstack/developer.rst

 Licenses
 --------

-Apache Software License v2.0 (ASL v2.0).
+OpenStack is a collection of various different projects that use software licenses that are approved by the Open Source Initiative (OSI).
+It is recommended that new projects use the Apache Software License v2.0 (ASL v2.0).
+For supporting the Contributor License Agreement (CLA), a license such as ASL v2.0, BSD, or MIT must be used.
+[5]

 History
 -------